Matt-J-Dong/knowledge-kitchen/content/architecture/banya-design.md

 - doesn't need insulation
 - plywood subfloor paint or waterproof sealant
 - durarock covered in a coat of vinyl cement repair, or simple cement tile, cement, tile, or something that won't absorb water on top
 - duckboard floors are often placed on top
   - removable sections of 1"x3" or 1"x4" wooden slats with 1/2" spacing between the slats
 - cut shower drain in center, ideally sloping floor towards drain
-- can use vinyl cement patch 40lb and trowel it onto subfloor 3/4" around perimter, sloped to 1/4" at drain
+- can use vinyl cement patch 40lb and trowel it onto subfloor 3/4" around perimeter, sloped to 1/4" at drain

 ## Framing